 DISK 0, 1, or N will be loaded with the program if column 19 contains 0, 1, or N, respectively.
 Any other character (including blanks) causes a special, shorter disk routine (DISKZ) to be loaded.
-This special version is intended for FORTRAN programs and those assembly-language programs which do not use the disk.
+This special version is intended for all FORTRAN programs; it is also intended for assembly-language programs which do not use the disk.